 L-Tyrosine is an incredible natural nootropic and one particularly useful when you are facing a particularly stressful and grueling period of work or study.
 We recommend L-Tyrosine for any students, traders, programmers, or business professionals who need to burn the midnight oil and keep a lid on stress while remaining focused.

 Tyrosine is a precursor to the neurotransmitter dopamine.
-Dopamine is your “reward” for completing tasks; it creates sensations of satisfaction, pleasure, and accomplishment, while simultaneously driving you to keep going to experience more dopamine.
-This is why studies have found Tyrosine improves performance in memory tests among people who are placed in intensely distracting or unpleasant situations: extreme cold, sleep deprivation, acute stress, etc. If you want to minimize anxiety while maximizing cognitive performance, Tyrosine is a must.
+Dopamine is the neurotransmitter that creates drive and motivation.
+Tyrosine supplementation increases dopamine levels.
+This is why studies have found Tyrosine improves performance in memory tests among people who are placed in intensely distracting or unpleasant situations: extreme cold, sleep deprivation, acute stress, etc. If you want to minimize anxiety while maximizing motivation and cognitive performance, Tyrosine is a must.

 Nicotine is usually associated with tobacco, but this nootropic is actually found in smaller amounts in lots of common plants, such as potatoes or eggplants.
 While it is often assumed that nicotine is in itself dangerous, it is actually a relatively safe drug to use when isolated from tobacco (which is probably the most ridiculously harmful drug you can do).